Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation

-\myparagraph{Effect of the Number of Scans.} In Table~\ref{tab:a1_semantickitti_per_scan}, we examine how well our proposed \textsc{ICP-4D} performs instance association with only a single scan.
+In Table~\ref{tab:a1_semantickitti_per_scan}, we examine how well our proposed \textsc{Geo-4D} performs instance association with only a single scan.
 The number of superimposed scans is a pivotal factor influencing the association performance of the IoU-based method.
 Since formal reports for specific configurations are unavailable, we reproduce the results using official implementation—namely, Eq-4D-Stop~\cite{zhu20234d} with 2 scans and Mask4Former~\cite{yilmaz2024mask4former} with 4 scans.
 As clearly observed in Table~\ref{tab:a1_semantickitti_per_scan}, leveraging four superimposed scans yields a substantial improvement in S$_\text{assoc}$, with a notable sacrifice in computational efficiency.
-In contrast, we observe that \textsc{ICP-4D} exhibits superior performance, despite the absence of explicit 4D spatio-temporal volume constructed from stacked point clouds.
-This observation demonstrates that \textsc{ICP-4D} effectively associates instances using only a single scan and a 3D panoptic network, while remaining highly efficient.
+In contrast, we observe that \textsc{Geo-4D} exhibits superior performance, despite the absence of explicit 4D spatio-temporal volume constructed from stacked point clouds.
+This observation demonstrates that \textsc{Geo-4D} effectively associates instances using only a single scan and a 3D panoptic network, while remaining highly efficient.

-\myparagraph{Results on Multiple Metrics.} We further present additional results with multiple metrics to enable a more comprehensive comparison.
-MOTSA~\cite{voigtlaender2019mots} is widely used for evaluating multi-object tracking and segmentation.
-Although MOTSA emphasizes the recognition quality rather than temporal consistency, it nonetheless offers a straightforward indicator of the ID switches.
-Moreover, PTQ~\cite{hurtado2020mopt} is designed to jointly evaluate panoptic segmentation and tracking quality in a holistic manner.
-In Table~\ref{abl:tab_metrics}, evaluations are carried out on the SemanticKITTI~\cite{behley2019semantickitti} validation set.
-We observe that \textsc{ICP-4D} consistently surpasses all baselines across multiple metrics, including LSTQ.
-This indicates that the strength of \textsc{ICP-4D} goes beyond any particular metric, offering a robust and practically reliable solution for instance association.